Clear House Accountants

 How are partnerships taxed?

-• Partnerships are subject to tax transparency which implies that every individual in the partnership is taxed individually rather than the partnership being taxed as a single entity apart from its owners.
+• Partnerships are subject to tax transparency, which implies that every individual in the partnership is taxed individually rather than the partnership being taxed as a single entity apart from its owners.

-• Special taxation is applicable to partnerships, such taxation incorporates a number of anti-avoidance and targeted anti-avoidance regulations.
+• Special taxation is applicable to partnerships.
+Such taxation incorporates a number of anti-avoidance and targeted anti-avoidance regulations.

 Optimal Business Partnership